neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-2-canvas-app.md

 23. Select **Publish this version** and wait for the publishing to complete.

-24. Do not navigate away from this page.
+    Do not navigate away from this page.

 ### Exercise 5: Test the application

-In this exercise, you will test the canvas application you created by submitting a problem report.
+In this exercise, test the canvas application by submitting a problem report.

 #### Task 1: Test application